Breast Cancer Screening

 Screening is done to find a problem and treat it early.
 Tests are given to people who do not have symptoms but who may be at high risk.

 Screening guidelines differ and can be confusing.
-The doctor can advise how often a person should be screened.
+The doctor can advise how often to be screened.

 The chart below is from the United States Preventive Services Task Force (USPSTF), the American Cancer Society, and the American College of Obstetricians and Gynecologists (ACOG).